StanfordHCI/HPDS-legacy/README.md

 Repo for HPDS, "The Building Project," supervised by James Landay and Liz Murnane.

 ## Getting Started
+Welcome to the project!
+Thank you for stopping by.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
+This project requires XCode 9.4.1.
+All other frameworks/pods are included within the repository.

 ### Installation
 Navigate into the directory on your computer where you would like to place the project folder.
 Then type the following command to download the project.